Liquibit/LiQuiBit/docs/_docs/EnergyTrackingCaMeX-IA/EnergyTrackingCaMeX-IA_energy_measurement_device.md

 permalink: /EnergyTrackingCaMeX-IA/EnergyTrackingCaMeX-IA_energy_measurement_device/
 ---

-# Energy measurement
+## Energy measurement

-The selected energy measurement device had to be able to measure high currents.
-Since these high currents become problamatic with more traditional methods, a sollution was selected where rogowski coils could be used.
+The chosen energy measurement device was required to be able to accurately measure large currents.
+As these high currents can pose challenges with traditional measuring techniques, a solution was selected that utilizes Rogowski coils.

 A Rogowski coil is a type of current transformer that is used to measure alternating current (AC) in high-voltage power systems.
 It consists of a single, continuous wire or strip of conductive material that is wound in a spiral or helical shape around a core.
 The core can be made of a ferromagnetic material such as iron, or it can be made of a non-ferromagnetic material such as plastic or air.